TwoRingSoft/Pippin/README.md

 - Defaults and DefaultsKey: DefaultDefaults and DefaultDefaultsKey (say _that_ fast five times)
 - Fonts: DefaultFonts

-**\*Note:** Crashlytics is a special case, because it delivers a static binary, which is disallowed in CocoaPods framework dependency chains. `CrashlyticsAdapter.swift` is delivered separately in the repo, as it's not able to be built in the Pippin pod target due to the simple required `import Crashlytics` in that file.
+> *Crashlytics is a special case, because it delivers a static binary, which is disallowed in CocoaPods framework dependency chains. `CrashlyticsAdapter.swift` is delivered separately in the repo, as it's not able to be built in the Pippin pod target due to the simple required `import Crashlytics` in that file.
 Whereas Pippin declares podspec dependencies on the aforementioned pods, you must specify `pod 'Crashlytics'` in your own Podfile and manually add `CrashlyticsAdapter.swift` to your project for it to work correctly.

 ## PippinTesting